 Depression is the second most common mental health disorder experienced by Americans.
 According to the National Institute of Mental Health, over 17 million Americans are afflicted with this debilitating condition each year.
 Additionally, 2.3 million adolescents struggle with depression, further defining depression as a serious mental health threat today.
 In fact, suicide is now the second leading cause of preventable death among young people aged 10-34.
 These statistics underscore the importance of getting professional help for managing this serious mental health condition.

 There are several different types of depression, with each type expressing unique features.
 Treatment for depression will be based on which particular type of depression is present.
-These types of depressive disorder include:
+These types of the depressive disorder include:

 MDD is the most widely diagnosed form of depression.
 A diagnosis of MDD results when five or more of the following symptoms are present for two weeks or longer: